Yermo/rich_textarea/README.md

 Opera has not been tested.

-It should be possible to make this code with any browser that supports DOM selections and the contenteditable attribute, although depending on the details of the browser this may prove to be challenging.
+It should be possible to make this code work with any browser that supports DOM selections and the contenteditable attribute, although depending on the details of the browser this may prove to be challenging.
 There is apparently no standard for how contenteditable should be implemented and each browser makes radically different design choices.

 ## Dependencies